esl/MongooseIM/doc/open-extensions/inbox.md

 * variable `hidden_read`: Show only conversations with unread messages (values: `true`, `false`)
 * variable `archive`: whether to query the archive inbox. `true` means querying only the archive box, `false` means querying only the active box.
 If the flag is not set, it is assumed all entries are requested.

-They are encoded inside a standard XMPP [Data Forms](https://xmpp.org/extensions/xep-0004.html) format.
+They are encoded inside a standard XMPP [Data Forms] format.
 Dates must be formatted according to [XMPP Date and Time Profiles](https://xmpp.org/extensions/xep-0082.html).
 It is not mandatory to add an empty data form if a client prefers to use default values (`<inbox/>` element may be empty).
-However, the IQ type must be "set", even when data form is missing.
+However, the IQ type must be "set", even when the data form is missing.

 ### Limiting the query
 It can happen that the amount of inbox entries is too big for a given user, even after filtering by `start` and `end` as already available in [mod_inbox].
 Hence, we need to set a fixed limit of the number of entries that are requested.
 For this, we can use a `<max>` attribute as defined in [XEP-0059: #2.1 Limiting the Number of Items](https://xmpp.org/extensions/xep-0059.html#limit):